 Interesting note, even though most of the rides that don’t have the fast pass usually have a wait one hour or more, it moves super fast and the way the waiting lines have been designed is that it becomes part of the ride.
 So even if you are ‘waiting’ to get on the actual ride, you don’t really feel the wait as you do in other parks, that also have to catch up with this innovative design.

-Info for Visiting Universal Studios in Orlando Florida
+Info for Visiting Universal Studios Florida with Kids

 Park to Park Admission – Both Universal Parks